Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 1. Peanut

-For mums, especially single mums, who work at home and find it hard connecting with other mums, Peanut is a brilliant app.
+For mums, especially single mums, who work at home and find it hard to connect with other mums, Peanut is a brilliant app.

 Free version: Free, with in-app purchases